1. The name of the Guild shall be THE GUILD OF FOOD WRITERS. It shall be a non-profit-distributing body.

 3. Membership shall, at the discretion of the Committee, be open to journalists, broadcasters and authors who write about food and who are currently and normally employed as such.

 4. The Committee shall be responsible for the ELECTION of all members of the Guild.
-Candidates for membership may be proposed by any ordinary member of the Guild.
-The proposer shall vouch for his or her fitness as a candidate from their personal knowledge.
-The Chairperson or Guild Secretary may act as a Seconder without personal knowledge when necessary and desirable and with the agreement of the Committee.
-Prospective members may also apply direct to the Committee.
+If a new applicant to the guild happens to know someone who is already a member of the Guild who would be happy to support their application, they can submit those names so the membership team can talk to them about the applicants work.
+(Applicants must make sure they approach this person before using their name and check that they agree to support the application.)
+This is absolutely not a requirement of membership.
+Joining the Guild is in no way about who you know and we encourage applications from everybody, so leaving having no proposer or seconder will not in any way affect an application.
 Application for membership will set out details of the candidate’s name, include any pseudonyms and addresses, and such other information as the Committee shall decide.
 It should be supported by published material or recorded broadcast material.
 The current membership fee should be enclosed, which will be returned if the application is not accepted.
 The candidature will be included in the agenda of the next Committee meeting.

 5. At that meeting the Committee shall consider the application and may elect the candidate to ordinary membership, reject the candidate, or postpone the application so that further enquiries may be made.
 The Committee is not required to explain or comment to the applicant on the rejection of an application.